skills/write-javascript-actions/README.md

 ### Great job!

-💡All of the following steps will add the action to the workflow file that’s already in the repo [`my-workflow.yml` file](/.github/workflows/my-workflow.yml)
+All of the following steps will add the action to the workflow file that’s already in the repo [`my-workflow.yml` file](/.github/workflows/my-workflow.yml)

 ### :keyboard: Activity: Edit the custom action at the bottom of the workflow file.